blauwe-lucht/nexus-private-pypi-poc/README.md

-# Ansible Nexus yum PoC
+# Nexus private pypi repo PoC

 This PoC shows:

 - how to build a Nexus server using Ansible
-- how to build a yum package and upload it to Nexus
+- how to download pypi packages and upload them to Nexus
-- how to install that package using Ansible
+- how to install a pypi package from Nexus

 ## Requirements

 - [VirtualBox](https://www.virtualbox.org/): tested with version 6.1.50
 - [Vagrant](https://www.vagrantup.com/): tested with version 2.4.1
-- A RedHat developers subscription: to get one visit the [RedHat developer site](https://developers.redhat.com/?source=sso) and click on 'Join Red Hat Developer'

 ## Usage

-### Preparation

-Set the environment variables RH_USER and RH_PASS to the credentials of your Red Hat login.

 ### Setup